1.

 time he had ever heard anyone else speak to him in Vejhonian other than

 her.
-Onimex liked to swear in Vejhonian but otherwise spoke
+Onimex liked to swear in German since Xanax did, but

 English since Kiles spoke English.